 - 1/4 cup firm tofu (cubed)

 Place water in a medium sauce pan and bring to a low simmer.

 Add nori and simmer for 5-7 minutes.

-- In the meantime, place 3 Tbsp of miso into a small bowl, add a little hot water and whisk until smooth.
-Then add to the soup and stir.
+In the meantime, place 3 Tbsp of miso into a small bowl, add a little hot water and whisk until smooth.
 This will ensure it doesn’t clump.
+Set aside.

-- Add remaining ingredients to the pot and cook for another 5 minutes or so.
 Taste and add more miso or a pinch of sea salt if desired.
 Serve warm.
+Best when fresh.

 *Adapted from vegetarian.about.com